ForbesLindesay/generate-alphabetic-name/README.md

 # Generate Alphabetic Name

-Take an arbitrary string or integer and generate a short alphanumeric code.
+Take an arbitrary string or integer and generate a short alphabetic code.
 It works in the browser and node.js and is designed to be as small as possible, and extremely fast.

 It uses the [murmurhash](https://github.com/garycourt/murmurhash-js) algorithm, and borrows its implementation from the code for generating class names in [styled-components](https://github.com/styled-components/styled-components)